ravpacheco/check-name/README.md

 ## Endpoints

 [`/verify`](docs/verify.md)
 Retrieve the analyze about some name.
 [`/suggest`](docs/suggest.md)
-Suggest any valid name not recognized by `check-name` API.
+Enable users to suggest any valid name not recognized by this API.

 ---

 By the way, this project is based on the last [Brazillian Censo](https://censo2010.ibge.gov.br/) (2010), there are more than 130,000 different first names of people in Brazil.
 The [IBGE](https://www.ibge.gov.br/) is the government institute responsible for this research.
 [Click here](https://censo2010.ibge.gov.br/nomes) if you want to get all the research database.
-There is also a

 **Note:** This API should work for any valid Brazillian name of a person that has been born until 2010.
 However, if by some reason it doesn't work properly please submit the name using this endpoint.